chouchouji/alias-manager/README.md

 The default store path is `${homedir}/.zshrc`, like `/Users/chouchouji/.zshrc`.
 If you want to custom your alias store path, modify it by `Setting/Extensions/Alias Manager`

 ![store-path](https://github.com/user-attachments/assets/9db44131-99a9-4aa7-b83d-2f0352488553)

+## Internationalization

+The default language is `english`.
+If you have added [chinese vscode extension](https://marketplace.visualstudio.com/items?itemName=MS-CEINTL.vscode-language-pack-zh-hans) in vscode extensions, the language of `alias manager` extension will be changed to chinese automatically after restarting vscode.

 ## Feedback